Shervin1995/mongo-test/README.md

 ## what's included?

 1. err404 route (both react and express)

-2. configured Material-UI Form component
+2. Material-UI > Form component

+MUI-Form communicate with Back-End!

-3. how to fetch data from a server route to react class
+3. how to use fetch method:

+To get data from a server route for a ES6 class
-4.
+4. React Hooks (Material-UI want it!) - useState - useEffect (search google 4 more)

+5. It has another thing but I'm going to bed!
+Good night! :)